 Finally, tablet time clock apps can help business owners save on labor costs by preventing early clock ins and sending managers a mobile alert when an employee is about to hit overtime (along with sharing a list of employees available to clock in to replace the overworked employee).

 By scheduling and tracking time together, your managers will get a clearer picture of labor costs with payroll reports.
 You’ll also find out which employees are showing up on time most often for their shifts with real-time data.
-And there’s a host of other valuable reporting that isn’t available with old school punch clocks or biometric time clocks.
-Time and attendance software, used together, can not only save you time, but also improve your business health.
-Knowing managers are keeping an eye on these metrics will also encourage better employee attendance compared with less integrated time and attendance systems.
+And there’s a host of other valuable reporting that isn’t available with old school punch clocks or biometric solutions.

-Bottom line: employee time clock apps are the best bet for most businesses to track employee hours.
+Bottom line: Apps are the best bet for most businesses to track employee hours.
 The best time clock balances security, labor law compliance, and labor cost savings, and time savings in an easy-to-use attendance system.

 What’s the best time clock?

-A time clock app, of course!
-Get your business on track today with Homebase for free.
+A time clock app like Homebase is the best solution for your business and your team.
+Get on track today by trying Homebase for free.

 Homebase’s cloud-based solution makes managing hourly work easier for over 100,000 local businesses.
 With free employee scheduling, time tracking, team communication, and hiring, business owners, managers, and employees can spend less time on paperwork and more time on growing their business.